kracr/owl2bench/README.md

 -check_clustering_methods.py this is used for finding the efficient clustering method for our experiment.</br>
 -merging_90_features_&_reasoning_tasks.py  - these generates the file **a_new_more.csv**  and **final_new_more.csv**. </br>
 -ontology_hardness.py : this is the main file.
 Run this for generating the ranges.</br>
 -plot_generation.py - this is used for generating the zoomed plots for common features in easy, medium and hard time category.
-Zoomed plots are present in <\br>
+Zoomed plots are present in
   **plots_for_comparison_with_all_category** folder.
 The plots are can be used for analysis of a feature among 9 categories.

 **normal_curve_&_skewness** this folder contains the plots for all 9 categories.
 Each subfolder represents 1 category.
 A single plot is respect to one feature with its **approximately normal curve and skewness**.
 Depending on the skewness value two different formulas are applied for calculating range of a feature.
 Explained in the report , follow there.